-Please note that installations are no longer carried out by Barbitec and are mainly carried out by outside contractors.
+Please note that installations and conversions are no longer carried out by Barbitec.
 We act as a consultancy service only.

 We have added this page to give you all an insight as to what can be involved Installing a Barbeque:

 A check list is necessary and these are the points that you need to consider.

 Does your area comply? (see Alfresco areas under Technical & Safety)

 - What sort of Barbeque Installation are you looking for? ie Do you want a BBQ thats operates on a bayonet socket type connection OR do you want your BBQ "hard-piped" ie copper piped right to the BBQ inlet?